lopezdylan/lopezdylan.ca/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+# Welcome to My Front Page

+Keep checking back as this portfolio not only acts as a medium for me to practice and discover new technologies, but it also showcases what I'm currently working on.
+Expect weekly updates!
+And maybe some 404s and 503s...

 ## TO-DO
 ### Core
+- [] Add statuses and corresponding icons
-- Add Contact Me form
+- [] Add Contact Me form
-- Implement React router
+- [] Implement React router
-- Implement route for resume page
+- [] Implement route for resume page
-- Convert resume in Latex to HTML and make responsive
+- [] Convert resume in Latex to HTML and make responsive
+- [] Redisgn skills component to include captions for non-developer visitors
-- Redesign Projects component
+- [] Redesign Projects component
-- Review font for accessibility
+- [] Review font for accessibility
+- [] Learn more anchor that redirects to 'More about me' page

 ### Nice to Haves
-- Theme options in nav bar
+- [] Theme options in nav bar
-- Color theme for accessibility
+- [] Color theme for accessibility
+- [] Implement change log page
+- [] Impletment website task list
+- [] SEO optimization
+- [] Implement ityped into the about component

+## Look Into
+### CMS
+- Sanity
+- Netlify
+- Contentful